Charles Alfred Barber: Education

 Born on 10 November 1860 at Wynberg, Cape Town, son of Rev. William Barber.
-He went to study at New Kingswood, Bath and later at Bonn University (1883-84).
+He went to study at New Kingswood, Bath and later at Bonn University (1883–84).
 At Bonn university, he studied under Eduard Strasburger.
 He joined Cambridge University and passed the natural sciences Tripos with first class in 1887 (part I) and 188 (part II).
 He received an MA in 1892 and a Sc.D. in 1908.
 He joined in the Leeward Islands as a Superintendent of the Botanical Station in 1892 and worked for four years before joining as a lecturer in botany at the Royal Engineering College at Cooper's Hill.
 In 1898 he joined the Madras Presidency as Government Botanist.
-He studied root-parasitism in plants from 1906-1908.
+He studied root-parasitism in plants from 1906 to 1908.
 He became an expert on sugarcane to the Government in 1912.
 He became a lecturer on Tropical Agriculture at Cambridge University in 1919.
 He was made C.I.E. in 1918.

 Professional activity

 Charles Alfred Barber worked on many aspects of sugarcane breeding and in basic botany.
-He established a sugarcane research station that is now known as the Sugarcane breeding institute at Coimbatore and along with T.S.
+He established a sugarcane research station that is now known as the Sugarcane Breeding Institute at Coimbatore and along with T.S.
 Venkatraman developed hybrid sugarcane varieties suitable for India.
 These included hybrids between local and hardy canes from India which are now called Saccharum barberi after him and the tropical high-sugar yielding Saccharum officinarum which did not survive in the winter of northern India.
 This transfer of commercially useful traits from "noble" cane to Indian cane is referred to the nobilization of Indian canes.
 He was awarded the Maynard-Ganga Ram prize in 1931.